jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connect_details.md

 * Verify the Windows Server fulfills the [requirements][windows_connect_requirements] of Spotlight.
 * Verify TCP Port 135 is open on the Windows server.
 * Verify the Windows server is in a domain.
 Spotlight cannot connect to Windows servers in a workgroup.
-* Verify WMI is working and returns data prroperly.
+* Verify WMI is working and returns data properly.
 The Spotlight Diagnostic Server uses WMI queries to retrieve performance counter information from the Windows Server.
 See [Troubleshooting WMI][enterprise_backend_wmitroubleshooting].
 * Check the [Spotlight Enterprise Release Notes][enterprise_releasenotes] for known issues.